 Why are they awarded for individual performance?
 Both of them did all of the work throughout the course, completing all of it on time.
 They were both engaged in the course and demonstrated the high level of effort that would be required to make a business successful.
 They kept going and never gave up, making them both highly deserving of this award.

 Ana Carolina and Isabele identified the problem of homeless cats and dogs in the community.
-Their project, Carolisa, will save animals that are homeless and sick, providing them with care and a family.
+Their project, Carolisa, will save homeless and sick animals, providing them with care and a family.

 Ana Carolina and Isabele stood out from the others: it was clear they made a formidable, balanced team together and this was visible in the result.
 They were focused and created the most structured and professional project, while Isabele also won the elevator pitch contest earlier in the course.
 They had both evidently absorbed the course material and produced an extremely worthy project.

 Vinicius’s ‘VARREDURA’ is a project that aims to revitalize Saint Roman Street in the Pavão-Pavãozinho and Cantagalo community by removing abandoned cars, putting down asphalt, and cleaning graffiti from the walls.